-Course/S ervice ID Student Learning Outcome (SLO) Assessment Method Assessment Data Summary Reflection and Analysis Enhancement/Action PHIL 8 Analyze and assess arguments and approaches to these questions from a variety of traditions. for "substantive accuracy" very happy with the result here. sections (in this case, 50 students) make this extremely taxing.
+Course/S ervice ID Student Learning Outcome (SLO) Assessment Method Assessment Data Summary Reflection and Analysis Enhancement/Action PHIL 8 Analyze and assess arguments and approaches to these questions from a variety of traditions.
+To examine this SLO, an assessment was embedded into paper assignments for the course.
+Among the various criteria on the rubric for these assignments was a requirement for "substantive accuracy" students were expected to both accurately articulate the key components of moral theories and accurately apply them to a particular moral problem. he scores for this criterion were tracked independently of the paper grades themselves, yielding the following results: In the first paper, the average 'accuracy' score was 7.9/10, which improved to 9.2/10 by the end of the course. very happy with the result here. sections (in this case, 50 students) make this extremely taxing.
 It has been documented in several informal student surveys, that these comments far exceed the rigor and detail of comments given in English/Language Arts courses.
 Given that those courses typically hold a much lower maximum enrollmentand that this lower enrollment is attributed in large part to the additional effort that English instructors purportedly must put into the grading of written assignments it seems that our paper-centered courses (including PHIL08) would benefit tremendously from lower enrollments.
 It is recognized that the institution strives to accommodate as many students as possible.
 In a case like this, however, high enrollment limits deeply compromise the pedagogical soundness of the courses themselves.
 Analyze and assess arguments and approaches to these questions from a variety of traditions.
 To examine this SLO, an assessment was embedded into paper assignments for the course.
-Among the various criteria on the rubric for these assignments was a requirement for "substantive accuracy" students were expected to both accurately articulate the key components of moral theories and accurately apply them to a particular moral problem. the paper grades themselves, yielding the following results: In the first paper, the average 'accuracy' score was 7.9/10, which improved to 9.2/10 by the Articulate and defend a personal stance on at least one of these questions and/or traditions.
+Among the various criteria on the rubric for these assignments was a requirement for "substantive accuracy" students were expected to both accurately articulate the key components of moral theories and accurately apply them to a particular moral problem.
+The scores for this criterion were tracked independently of the paper grades themselves, yielding the following results: In the first paper, the average 'accuracy' score was 7.9/10, which improved to 9.2/10 by the end of the course.
+Articulate and defend a personal stance on at least one of these questions and/or traditions.
 To examine this SLO, an assessment was embedded into paper assignments for the course.
-Among the various criteria on the rubric for these assignments was a requirement the paper grades themselves, yielding the following results: In the first paper, the average
+Among the various criteria on the rubric for these assignments was a requirement The scores for this criterion were tracked independently of the paper grades themselves, yielding the following results: In the first paper, the average 'argument' score was 81.8/100,